Boemy/Powershell-Scripts/README.md

 -   **Location**: The location of the user.
 -   **Department**: The department to which the user belongs.
 -   **Function**: The function or role of the user.
 -   **Office Location**: The office location of the user.
 -   **Security Group**: The security group to which the user should be added.
 -   **Password**: The password for the user account.

-You can find a template CSV file named "Proftaak - S2 - User & Groups.csv" in the CSV Import folder of this repository.
-Please use this template as a reference to structure your CSV file accordingly.
+You can find a template CSV-file named "Proftaak - S2 - User & Groups.csv" in the CSV Import folder of this repository.
+Please use this template as a reference to structure your CSV-file accordingly.

 ## Configuration

 Before running the script, you need to configure the following variables:

-- **CSV Path**: Specify the path to the CSV file containing users and groups data.
+- **CSV Path**: Specify the path to the CSV-file containing users and groups data.

 - **Tenant Domain**: Provide the domain name of your Azure AD tenant.
 This is the domain used to log in to your Azure portal.